HomeAbout Me

 About Sergei UpstateNY

-Brief Info About Sergei Upstateny: Metal Detecting Activities and Achievements since 1993
+Brief Info About Sergei UpstateNY: Metal Detecting Activities and Achievements since 1993

-His main expertise is coin shooting, coin cluster hunting, relic hunting, coin cache hunting and artifact cache hunting, as well as field-testing advanced metal detectors and accessories followed by writing reports for manufacturers.
+His main expertise is coin shooting, coin cluster hunting, non-ferrous relic hunting, coin cache and artifact cache hunting, as well as field-testing advanced metal detectors and accessories followed by writing reports for manufacturers.
 Any feedback is welcome!

 Seregei UpstateNY